cjuang/sendoff-to-space/README.md

 ```
 # Running the Website in CS50 IDE

-Change directories if necessary by running `cd final` in the command prompt.
+Change directories if necessary by running `cd (directoryname)` in the command prompt, where (directoryname) is the folder containing all of the files.

 After installing the required libraries, run `flask run` in the command prompt to view the Web Server.